-All unrestricted general funds are retained centrally for the provision of education in line with the Academy Trust's charitable objectives to ensure financial stability for the schools and their pupils.
-It is therefore not possible to analyse the unrestricted general fund balance of £1,078,000 (2019 - £699,000) by school.
+All revenue funds are retained centrally for the provision of education in line with the Academy Trust's charitable objectives to ensure financial stability for the schools and their pupils.
+It is therefore not possible to analyse the revenue fund balance of £1,627,000 (2020 - £1,078,000) by school.